YunYouJun/YunYouJun/README.md

 ---

-You can find ways to to contact me in the sidebar.
+You can find how to contact me in the sidebar.
 You can follow me to find more interesting things.

 If you like ~~Xiao Yun or me~~ my projects, you can buy me a 🍉 / 🍟 / 🍦 at [Patreon](https://www.patreon.com/yunyoujun) or 💰 [sponsors.yunyoujun.cn](https://sponsors.yunyoujun.cn/).